Lilla, Jhelum

+Lilla is famous for the shrine of Hazrat Alla Lillahi, a revered Sufi saint associated with the Naqshbandispiritual order.
+The shrine has been a significant center of spiritual activity and pilgrimage for over 200 years.

 Independence

-The predominantly Muslim population supported the Muslim League and Pakistan Movement.
-After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while Muslim refugees from India settled down in Lilla and nearby areas.
+Ahead of the partition of India, the predominantly Muslim population supported the All India Muslim League and the Pakistan Movement.
+After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while many Muslim refugees from India settled in Lilla and nearby areas.

 Location

 Lilla is located 163 km southwest of Islamabad, in Jhelum District.
 It lies about two miles away from the M-2 motorway, which connects Lahore and Islamabad.
 It is connected to the M-2 by the Lilla Interchange.
 Lilla is roughly 30 km from Pind Dadan Khan and 116 km from Jhelum.
 Directly connected by the M-2 motorway are Lahore, Islamabad, and the route to Khusab, Johrabad, Chakwal and Sargodha.

 Topography

 Lilla mainly comprises flat, fertile plains, although here are a high hills on the Peer Khara and Kallar Kahar Road.
 The River Jhelum flows on the western and northern sides.
 The city is located 220 m above sea level.